evindunn/symbosu/README.md

 The site features content that diverges significantly from the Symbiota project, while still adhering to the Symbiota database structure and maintaining core Symbiota features.
-For the site content that differs from Symbiota, which includes the home page, garden page, and taxonomic profiles, the following OregonFlora diverges in the following ways:
+For the site content that differs from Symbiota, which includes the home page, garden page, and taxonomic profiles, OregonFlora development differs in the following ways:
    - [Doctrine ORM](https://www.doctrine-project.org/projects/orm.html) is used to access the database, providing an asynchronous JSON API.
 This is done mainly to decouple the PHP-based server-side code from the front end.
      [Composer](https://getcomposer.org/) is used as the build system.